syncfusion-content/javascript-docs/js/Diagram/Exporting.md

 # Print

-We use diagram print method to print the diagram as image.
-Please refer to below API document below.
+The client side method Print helps to print the Diagram as image.
+Please refer to below link which shows how to print the Diagram as image.

 [print](/api/js/ejdiagram#methods:print "print")